 Knowing how to control your TV with Alexa feels a little like living in the future.
 Yes, remote controls have been commonly bundled with TVs since the 1970s, but being able to control your TV purely by the power of your voice is not only a neat party trick but something that can add a whole layer of extra convenience to your smart home.

 You may be used to interacting with Amazon's voice assistant because you have one of the best Alexa speakers.
 Day-to-day tasks like checking the weather, playing music, and setting timers might already be fully automated for you But adding voice commands to your TV is certainly worth doing, especially if you frequently misplace the remote.

-We’ll outline six ways you can control your TV with Alexa in a moment, but first a few words on compatibility, and how to add voice controls to ageing television sets.
+We’ll outline six ways you can control your TV with Alexa in a moment, but first, a few words on compatibility and how to add voice controls to aging television sets.

 How to control your TV with Alexa

 Whether you can control your TV with Alexa depends on more than just your knowledge of the best Alexa skills.
 For Alexa voice controls, in most cases, you need two things: a device with Alexa built-in (most likely an Amazon Echo) and a smart TV that supports Amazon’s virtual assistant.

 With so many television models out there, it would be impossible to list every one with Alexa support, but here are a few pointers.